zhangdatao/Emojier-Andriod/README.md

 ![Alt text](./images/processReciveMsg.png)

-###Custom set the size of the emoj span
+###Set the size for the emoji span
-If you want to custom define the emoji size,you need call this method of **EMLogicManager**.
+If you need different emoji size, you can call this method of **EMLogicManager**.
 ```
 /**
-emojSize: which determin the real size of the emoji span,if you set -1,we will use the default value.
+emojSize: which control the real size of the emoji span, if you set -1, the default value used.
 */
 public void setEmojiSize(int emojiSize);
 ```
 ###Config max emoji buffer
-You can call this method to config the max emoji buffer,if exceed it will delete the reduancy emoji.
+You can call this method to config the max emoji buffer, if exceed it will delete the reduancy emoji.
 ```
 /**
-maxVaule: the max size of the emoji buffer,which takes a value in M
+maxVaule: the max size of the emoji buffer, unit is MB
 */
 EMLogicManager.getInstance().setMaxEmojiBuffer(int maxVaule).
 ```
 ### Adv Link
 It's the online emoji's property.
-For example,You send a emoji cookie to Someone,who want to know where to buy it, he can just tap the emoji of cookie he has received, then he can open the link, and see the sale information on a website.
-If you want you emoji could be click,then you need call the method.
+For example, You send a emoji cookie to someone, who want to know where to buy it, he can just tap the emoji of cookie he has received, then he can open the link, and see the sale information on a website.
+If you want you emoji could be click, then you need call this method.
 ```
 mTextView.setMovementMethod(EMLinkMovementMethod.getInstance());
 ```